Pop Archives

 Later version

 On 1985 album Song In A Sea Shell, also released as a single on Mercury (1985).
-The song was suggested to Tom T. Hall by Johnny Cash who performed a variation of it on stage YouTube.
+The song was suggested to Tom T. Hall by Johnny Cash who performed a variation of it on stage.

 The lyrics have been rewritten in an American context, initially credited to Hall but rectified on later pressings.
 Here, where the wild dingoes call becomes where the buffalo roam.
 See full lyrics at Lyrics On Demand.

-Further reading: Pub with no beer wars with Tom T Hall at Dave's Diary at NuCountry TV.
-The page has many other details about Slim Dusty.
+Further reading: Pub with no beer wars with Tom T Hall at Dave’s Diary.

 (Gordon Parsons)